MicrosoftDocs/security/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 If you’re integrating third-party security products with Copilot for Security, be sure you have secured access to these products and related data.
 Microsoft Zero Trust guidance includes recommendations for securing access to SaaS apps.
 These recommendations can be used for your third-party security products.

-For protection with identity and device access policies, changes to common policies for SaaS apps are outlined in red in the following illustration.
+For protection with identity and device access policies, changes to common policies for SaaS apps are outlined in red in the following diagram.
 These are the policies to which you can add your third-party security products.

 :::image type="content" source="../media/copilot/identity-device-access-policies-saas-apps.svg" alt-text="Diagram of Zero Trust identity and device access policies and the highlighted changes to protection levels for SaaS apps." lightbox="../media/copilot/identity-device-access-policies-saas-apps.svg":::